 [Regulation 2 amended: Gazette 5 Feb 2013 p.
 830; 17 Jan 2017 p.
-405.]
+405; SL 2022/98 r.
+18.]

 Part 2 — Veterinary chemical products

-Division 1 — Use of veterinary chemical products by veterinary surgeons
+Division 1 — Use of veterinary chemical products by veterinarians

+[Heading amended: SL 2022/98 r.
+18.]

 3. Use by injection of registered veterinary chemical product

-A veterinary surgeon must not use a registered veterinary chemical product by injection, or prescribe, supply or recommend a registered veterinary chemical product for use by injection, on an animal unless the approved label gives instructions for use by injection.
+A veterinarian must not use a registered veterinary chemical product by injection, or prescribe, supply or recommend a registered veterinary chemical product for use by injection, on an animal unless the approved label gives instructions for use by injection.

 Penalty: a fine of $5 000.

+[Regulation 3 amended: SL 2022/98 r.
+18.]

-4. Use by veterinary surgeon of registered veterinary chemical product
+4. Use by veterinarian of registered veterinary chemical product

-(1) A veterinary surgeon must not use a registered veterinary chemical product, or prescribe, supply or recommend a registered veterinary chemical product for use, on a trade species animal other than in a way stated in the instructions on the approved label for containers for the product unless, subject to subregulation (2) —
+(1) A veterinarian must not use a registered veterinary chemical product, or prescribe, supply or recommend a registered veterinary chemical product for use, on a trade species animal other than in a way stated in the instructions on the approved label for containers for the product unless, subject to subregulation (2) —

 (a) there are instructions for use on a major trade species animal mentioned on the label; or

-(b) the veterinary surgeon uses, prescribes, supplies or recommends for use, the product on —
+(b) the veterinarian uses, prescribes, supplies or recommends for use, the product on —

 (i) a single major trade species animal; or